 *IMPORTANT – "Artwork" includes any artwork to which you have ownership or the proper copyrights to reproduce.
 During check-out, you will be required to read and accept the Terms and Conditions for sale, which include a Hold Harmless Agreement and an Acknowledgement of Copyright statement.

 For logos and artwork that you are using with permission: you will be required to submit documentation that details your usage rights.

 Mayco reserves the right to reject images we deem inappropriate or of questionable copyright status.

-IMPORTANT: After purchase is complete email files (JPEG or PDF only)
+IMPORTANT: After purchase is complete, email your files (in JPEG or PDF format only)